Personality pairing improves human-AI collaboration: Discussion

 \section{Discussion}

-We provide the first experimental evidence that personality alignment improves human-AI collaboration and team performance.
-Our work highlights the need to treat AI agents not just as tools, but as teammates whose traits can be intentionally engineered for collaborative success.
-Recently, others have tailored human approaches to working with AI, for example by shaping how salespeople interact with AI under different decision-making authority, training, and incentives conditions, to improve sales performance \citep{krakowski2025human}.
-To our knowledge, ours is the first study to measure the productivity, performance and teamwork effects of AI personalization in a context in which AI personalities are directly and randomly manipulated.
-As AI agents become more prevalent in collaborative settings, designing them with personality traits that complement their human counterparts could enable optimization of productivity and performance in real agentic workflows and unlock more effective and satisfying collaborations.
+Our study provides the first large scale experimental evidence that personality pairing improves human-AI collaboration and team performance and highlights the need to treat AI agents not just as tools, but as teammates whose traits can be intentionally engineered for collaborative success.
+Recently, others have tailored human approaches to working with AI, for example by shaping how salespeople interact with AI under different decision-making authority, training, and incentives conditions, to improve sales performance \cite{krakowski2025human}.
+To our knowledge, ours is the first study to measure the performance effects of AI personalization in a context in which AI personalities are directly and randomly manipulated.
+As AI agents become more prevalent in collaborative settings, designing them with personality traits that complement their human counterparts could enable optimization of performance in real agentic workflows and support more effective and satisfying collaborations.